 Video production and marketing is an investment, so you need to compare Vimeo vs. YouTube to determine the best fit.

 Regardless of the size, every business can benefit from hosting videos on YouTube before switching to Vimeo.
-YouTube has a larger audience, and it enhances the performance of your website pages on search engines.
+YouTube has a larger audience, enhancing your website pages’ performance on search engines.

 For a start, it’s advisable to use both Vimeo and YouTube.
 As the business grows and requires branding, better video quality, and more privacy control, you can then switch to Vimeo.